awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 + **To use the CloudFront API** – You create an origin access identity, and then you add it to your distribution\.
 For step\-by\-step instructions, see the following:
   + [Creating an Origin Access Identity Using the CloudFront API](#private-content-creating-oai-api)
   + [Adding an Origin Access Identity to Your Distribution Using the CloudFront API](#private-content-adding-oai-api)

+**Note**
+To create origin access identities, you must use the CloudFront console or CloudFront API version 2009\-09\-09 or later\.

 ### Creating an Origin Access Identity and Adding it to Your Distribution<a name="private-content-creating-oai-console"></a>